-In a few days, 2018 will be history.
+Before you know it, the current year will be history.
 To help in getting your new year off to a great start, some of us have a tradition when it comes to serving certain foods.
 In my family, we always make sure to have a ham or pork chops, sauerkraut, black eye peas, and green tossed salad among dishes I prepare for New Year’s day.
 Though it may be a custom of German families that originated in the seventh century, we also have adopted their good luck pretzel as a part of our New Year’s tradition as well.
-With the way things are going in our country and in the world, I thought this good luck pretzel recipe is one that everyone could use on their table.
+With the way things are going in our country and in the world, I thought this pretzel recipe is one that everyone could use on their table.

-In the 1600s, the good luck pretzel with its characteristic knot shape began being used in marriage ceremonies for symbolizing tying the knot and good luck.
+In the 1600s, this special pretzel with its characteristic knot shape began being used in marriage ceremonies for symbolizing tying the knot and good luck.
 During that century, German children began wearing pretzel necklaces to help bring good luck for the New Year.

-It is unclear exactly when the plain soft pretzel evolved into the sweet dough variety of good luck pretzel from the research I was doing.
-However, the Germans that migrated eventually to Pennsylvania could have developed the version that is traditionally used today for a good luck pretzel for New Year’s.
+It is unclear exactly when the plain, soft pretzel evolved into the sweet dough variety of this pretzel from the research I was doing.
+However, the Germans that migrated eventually to Pennsylvania could have developed the version that is traditionally used today for a pretzel for New Year’s.

 The Good Luck Pretzel Is a Tradition to Usher in Happiness, Health and Prosperity for the New Year

-Once the good luck pretzel bakes, I brush them with some melted butter and frost with a thin confectioners’ sugar icing.
+Once the pretzel bakes, I brush them with some melted butter and frost with a thin confectioners’ sugar icing.
 I also sprinkled them with some colorful jimmies for extra beauty.

 Though it may be a custom of German families that originated in the seventh century, we also have adopted their good luck pretzel as a part of our New Year’s tradition as well.
 This light, sweet raised dough is complimented by melted butter and a thin confectioners’ sugar icing.